piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/integrated-security-issue-sql-server.md

 ### Validate if the database is contained
 {% snippet icon.badgeHelp %}
-To learn more on contained database, here is a topic from Microsoft: [Contained database - SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/security/contained-database-users-making-your-database-portable?view=sql-server-ver15)
+To learn more on contained database, see Microsoft's [Contained database - SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/security/contained-database-users-making-your-database-portable?view=sql-server-ver15)
 {% endsnippet %}

 Run the following script to find out if your database is contained.